Qd66666/CycleGAN-/README.md

 ### Installation

-Follow the steps in the must_downloads.txt file to download the corresponding file and put it in the correct location.
+Download and move dependencies as described in the must_downloads.txt file.

 ### Calculation